nadiamariduena/python-intro-2024-privat/z__all_mds/25_error -Exception-Handling.md

     # Step 7: Handle any other unexpected exceptions
     print("An unexpected error occurred:", e)

+#
+#
+# IF ALL IS OK, then show the 2 last messages
+#
+#
+# ✋ If you enter a correct value, then it will perform the logic, and if everthing is fine, it will give you the calculation and the success messages
+# OUTPUT
+# Enter a number: 5
+# Result: 2.0
+# success
+# No exceptions occurred.
+# Execution completed.
+#
 else:
     # Step 8: Execute if no exceptions occurred in the try block
     print("No exceptions occurred.")